MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-settings.md

 Suppose that migrating from a non-Microsoft antivirus product, and when you try enabling Microsoft Defender Antivirus, it won't start.
 Most likely, you're experiencing a policy conflict.
 You can narrow down the issue by checking this registry key: `DisableAntispyware` (dword) 1 (hex) is set.

-To remove policy conflicts, here's our current, recommended processs:
+To remove policy conflicts, here's our current, recommended process:

 1. Understand the order of precedence.
 2. Determine where Microsoft Defender Antivirus settings are coming from.